markNZed/processism-react-three/storyboard.md

 ### 2.7.2.
 Animation
 Start with a single large entity becoming transparent to reveal the smaller entities within it.
 Show these smaller entities connected by lines representing their relationships.
 These connections begin to move in a repeating pattern, illustrating a coordinated process.
 Then, some lines fade or disconnect, showing uncoordinated processes where the movement becomes more chaotic.
 Finally, zoom out to see the entire system, with multiple coordinated and uncoordinated processes occurring simultaneously.
 ### 2.7.3.
 Narration
-In processism, a process is understood as a sequence of relations that we are sensitive to.
-Let’s explore what this means by examining how these relations play out within and between entities.
+In processism, a process is understood as a sequence of events.
+To help explain this, let’s explore how these relations unfold both within and between entities.

-First, we begin with a single large entity.
-As it becomes transparent, we reveal the smaller entities that make up this larger one.
-These smaller entities are connected by arcs, representing their relationships.
-As these connections start to move in a repeating pattern, we see an example of a coordinated process.
-This could be likened to the regular beating of a heart, where the cells work together in harmony to maintain a consistent rhythm.
+We’ll start with a single large entity.
+As it becomes transparent, we reveal the smaller entities that compose it.
+These smaller entities are connected by arcs, representing active relationships.
+When these connections move in a coordinated, repeating pattern, we observe what’s known as a coordinated process.
+A good example would be the regular beating of a heart, where cells work in harmony to maintain a consistent rhythm.

-However, not all processes are so neatly coordinated.
-As we continue, some of these lines fade or disconnect, representing uncoordinated processes.
-Here, the movement becomes more chaotic, reflecting situations where the entities are not synchronized.
-For instance, this might occur in a market where individual actions are not synchronized, leading to unpredictable outcomes.
+However, not all processes are coordinated.
+As we move forward, you’ll notice some connections randomly arise and cease, representing uncoordinated processes.
+Here, the movements are less predictable, more chaotic—similar to individual actions in a marketplace, where no consistent pattern governs the behavior.

-Finally, as we zoom out, we observe the entire system, where multiple processes — both coordinated and uncoordinated — are happening simultaneously.
-This broader view helps us understand that a process can involve various levels of organization and synchronization, depending on the relationships between the entities involved.
+Now, zooming out, we can observe the entire system in action.
+Multiple processes—both coordinated and uncoordinated—are happening simultaneously.
+The coordinated ones create stable, recurring patterns, while the uncoordinated ones introduce unpredictability into the system.

-It’s important to remember that in processism, an entity itself is understood as a process.
-The movement in our visual language reminds us that these processes are not static; they are continually evolving, shaped by the interactions within and between the entities involved.
+This broader view reveals a key insight: even within a single entity, there are layers of processes constantly interacting.
+Processes don’t just occur inside entities; they also occur between entities, creating networks of evolving interactions.
+Whether coordinated or uncoordinated, every process contributes to shaping the system as a whole.

-In summary, processes are sequences of relations that can be either coordinated, leading to predictable patterns, or uncoordinated, resulting in more unpredictable behavior.
+In processism, an entity itself is not a static object; it is the product of many ongoing processes.
+These processes, whether predictable or unpredictable, are always in flux—constantly shifting, evolving, and shaping the world around us.

 ## 2.8.
 Scene: Complicated Relations
 ### 2.8.1.
 Objective